 It took nearly two years for diabetes educators at the Rwanda Diabetes Education Centre (one of Marjorie’s Fund’s partners) to convince J. Paul’s parents that diabetes is not caused by contamination or negative outside influences.

 Thanks to donations from our generous supporters, J. Paul successfully completed a six-month program at the Rwanda Diabetes Education Centre where he learned how to manage his diabetes through a curriculum focused on diabetes management, nutrition, agricultural practices, and vocational training.
-Through his vocational training at the centre, J. Paul learned how to bake, which has become his full-time career.
+Through his vocational training at the centre, J. Paul learned how to bake, which had become his full-time career.

 “My stay at the Rwanda Diabetes Education Centre changed my life.
 I no longer fear about the future or of dying soon.”
+Despite vast improvements in his diabetes control, Jean Paul passed away from hypoglycemia.
+However, his legacy continues to help other type 1s in Rwanda learn how to improve their self care.

 Clementine was diagnosed with type 1 diabetes six years ago when she was 16 years old.
 Clementine told us how depressed she was over her high sugar levels (her Hba1c was 14 upon enrollment into the center).
-Clementine recently injured herself by falling off of her bike due to vision problems related to her diabetes.
+Clementine had injured herself by falling off of her bike due to vision problems related to her diabetes.
 The Center helped to stabilize Clementine's glucose levels, provide her with psychological support and she is being treated by an ophthalmologist.

 Clementine's diabetes training and treatment at the Rwanda Diabetes Education Centre was funded by our generous donors.